-The laser guide line used in this product uses a class 2 laser with a maximum power output of 1mW at a wave length of between 650nm.
+The laser guide line used in this product uses a class 2 laser with a maximum power output of 1mW at a wave length of 650nm.
 These lasers do not normally present an optical hazard, although staring at the beam may cause temporary flash blindness.

 WARNING: Do not stare directly at the laser beam.
 The laser must be used and maintained as detailed in this manual.
 Never intentionally aim the laser beam at any person and prevent it from being directed towards the eye, or an object other than the work-piece.
 Always ensure that the laser beam is directed at the work-piece only when it is located on the mitre saw table.
-Never direct the laser beam onto any bright, shiny reflective surface, as the laser beam could be reflected back towards the operator.
 Do not change the laser unit for any other type.
 Do not tamper with the laser unit.
 Only touch the unit when making adjustments.
 Repairs to the laser shall only be carried out by an authorised service centre.